gfteix/notes/Notes/Designing Data-Intensive Applications.md

-**Operability**: Make it easy for operations teams to keep the system running smoothly **Simplicity**: MAke it easy for new engineers to understand the system, removing as much complexity as possbile from the system.
+**Operability**: Make it easy for operations teams to keep the system running smoothly

+**Simplicity**: Make it easy for new engineers to understand the system, removing as much complexity as possbile from the system.

 **Evolvability**: Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
 Also known as extensibility, modifiability, or plasticity.